-Diagnosing and discovering the cause of car trouble is already half the job done.
-If your car is starting to shake and show its age, you might want to check out our top five common culprits behind your car’s vibration, and learn how to troubleshoot the problem before it’s too late.
+If your car is starting to shake and show its age, you might want to check out our top five common culprits behind your car’s vibration.

 Tires are one of the most common causes of car vibrations.
-One of the possible issues you might be dealing with in this context are out-of-balance tires.
-Your problems won’t be noticeable at slow speeds, but the shaking will intensify as you accelerate to 55-60 miles per hour.
+One of the possible issues are out-of-balance tires.
+Your problems may not be noticeable at slow speeds, but the shaking will intensify as you accelerate to 55-60 miles per hour.
 The steering wheel, or even the entire car, will start to vibrate.
-The tires will also wear in a distinctive way, so check whether any flat spots have developed around the tire.
-If the damage is too big, you might have to replace the tire.
-If not, having the tire rebalanced should do the trick.

-If your car has larger tires, similar symptoms can actually signal that they are underinflated.
-Fix the problem by restoring the tire to the air pressure specified by the manufacturer.
+If your car has larger tires, similar symptoms can signal that they are underinflated.
+So, ensure your tires’ air pressure is to the manufacturers’ specifications.

 The vibrations might also be the result of uneven tire wear.
 Inspect the tread on your tires, and if you notice that it’s wearing down more on one side than the other, you should rotate the tires to ensure even tire wear.

-One way to avoid future tire related issues is to learn how to read the tread pattern – check your tires regularly and you will be able to spot signs of trouble in time.
+Make sure to learn how to read the tread pattern and check your tires regularly to spot signs of trouble in time.

 The Wheels are Out-of-Balance

 Vibrations caused by wheels are usually felt through the steering wheel.
 One of the possible culprits for this might be worn or damaged wheel bearings.
-Though they should generally last for the whole lifetime of your vehicle, as with any other mechanical part, they can go out at any time, for a number of reasons.
+Though they should generally last the whole lifetime of your vehicle, as with any other mechanical part, they can go out at any time, for a number of reasons.